Cisco-UKI-DevX/pyATS-Lab-Guide/README.md

 - Cisco IOSXR
 - Cisco NXOS
 - Cisco ASA

 ... etc
 and allows the device connections via CLI, NETCONF, or RESTCONF.
 Additional support for 3rd-party platforms and other management protocols can be easily achieved through plugins and library extensions.

-As you go deeper and deeper into pyATS and Genie you'll begin to realise how powerful a tool it can be, if you'd like to go further than this guide please see the DevNet microsite on pyATS which is a fantastic resource and should be anyone who's trying to get hands on first port of call. https://developer.cisco.com/docs/pyats/#!pyats-genie-on-devnet/pyats-genie-on-devnet
+As you go deeper and deeper into pyATS and Genie you'll begin to realise how powerful a tool it can be.
+If you'd like to go further than this guide please see the DevNet webpage on pyATS which is a fantastic resource and should be anyone who's trying to get hands on first port of call. https://developer.cisco.com/docs/pyats/#!pyats-genie-on-devnet/pyats-genie-on-devnet

 ## Exercise 0 - Installing pyATS and Genie